Gims: Controversies

-In April 2017, it was said that he cancelled a concert in Alès due to the lack of a private jet to take him there, the organizer did not have the means to pay for it.
+In April 2017, it was said that he cancelled a concert in Alès due to the lack of a private jet to take him there, as the organizer did not have the means to pay for it.
 The headlines criticised it as a "star whim".
 Following the media coverage, he gave a free and improvised concert in the Paris metro.
-In the program Touche pas à mon poste !, Gims explained that the concert was initially only a proposal which was ultimately not accepted.
+In the program Touche pas à mon poste!, Gims explained that the concert was initially only a proposal which was ultimately not accepted.
 However, the promoter had already started selling the tickets.
 Faced with the risk of financial loss, the promoter contacted the rapper's producer offering to fly Gims to the concert by private jet, but Gims could not attend due to a scheduling conflict with another concert.

 Plagiarism

 Gims and Vianney were accused of plagiarism by the Belgian director Charlotte Abramow for the clip "La même".
 Abramow had directed a video for the International Women's Day of 7 February 2004, with which "La même", according to her, had many similarities: "[the video for La même has] the same structure, the same esthetics, the same decorations in pastel colors and especially the same types of portraits".
 Maitre Gims responded by accusing Charlotte Abramow of having herself violated copyright by using a clip from the music video for the song "Silent All These Years" by Tori Amos.